 Our mission is to celebrate and nurture youth leaders by helping them develop a deep sense of self and responsibility for improving their communities.

-The youth in our program serving the community during the 2020-21 program year
+Serving the community during the 2022-23 program year

-During the pandemic-shortened 2019-20 program year, the JWLA volunteered 486 hours and partnered with the following community organizations:
+During the 2021-22 program year, the JWLA volunteered 876 hours and partnered with the following community organizations:

 The pandemic couldn’t stop us from having a great 2020 JWLA Leadership Camp on August 8 and August 9.
 We held camp at the Evanston Lighthouse Beach Shelter.
 We had two different groups of Wynners each day; close to 70 Wynners in all.
 The Wynners safely participated in team building activities and had discussions about being a leader and the needs of our community.
 They also had fun doing yoga, playing games and doing tie dye.
 It was great way to start off the 2020-21 program year!